-Lateral thinking tips for problem solving in sales situations - creative solutions for overcoming sales obstacles and challenges.
+Lateral thinking strategies for problem solving in sales situations - creative solutions for overcoming sales obstacles and challenges.

 Creative thinking types are often pictured in offices with odd decoration littered with unusual ornaments and toys.
 They are seen as people with unconventional taste in clothes and jewellery.
 In fact we are all creative.
 Problem solving in sales is what the job is about.
 Salespeople help solve customer problems.